 Given the nationwide popularity, Koreans get very creative when it comes to the way chicken is prepared.
 Roasted and fried chicken are two of the most popular methods of preparation, amongst others such as steamed chicken (jjimdak).
 There are many new creations that have been invented by chicken-cookers across Korea, including, but definitely not limited to, Pa-dak, Snow Chicken and Soy Sauce Chicken, amongst others.

 Pa-dak, which has seen a meteoric rise in popularity recently, is basically fried chicken topped with spring onion and pa-dak dressing.
 The most probable reason behind its popularity is that the spring onion helps neutralize the typically oily fried chicken – Koreans generally are not huge fans of very oily food.
-This also explains why the chicken are always had with white radish cubes, which helps neutralize the oily taste.
+This also explains why the chicken is always had with white radish cubes, which helps neutralize the oily taste.

 Another popular menu that has been introduced by the franchise Nene Chicken, is “Snow Chicken”.
 Snow Chicken is fried chicken topped with sprinkled cheese or vegetable flakes.
 Snow Chicken is perfect for those who love to have everything with cheese!